-Free access to the Irish Practice Nurses Association eLearning platform with over 50 online modules to complete for professional development purposes.
+Free access to the Irish General Practice Nurses Educational Association eLearning platform with over 50 online modules to complete for professional development purposes.

-The Irish Practice Nurses Association (IPNA) is a professional membership association of Practice Nurses and was granted Charitable Tax Exemption (CHY 17932) in June 2008.
-The main objective of the association “is the advancement of education in general practice in Ireland by promoting and assisting nurses in further education programmes and to provide a forum for the dissemination of information on developments in the Practice Nursing field which will promote the highest standards of care to benefit the community.”
+The Irish General Practice Nurses Educational Association (IGPNEA) is a professional membership association of General Practice Nurses and was granted Charitable Tax Exemption (CHY 17932) in June 2008.
+The main objective of the association “is the advancement of education in general practice in Ireland by promoting and assisting nurses in further education programmes and to provide a forum for the dissemination of information on developments in the General Practice Nursing field which will promote the highest standards of care to benefit the community.”